GeorgeOsborn97/CI-Project-5-Predictive-Analytics/README.md

 ## Business Requirements
 ### Business Requirement 1:
-  * You may perform a correlation and/or PPS study to investigate the most relevant variables correlated to the sale price.
+  1. You may perform a correlation and/or PPS study to investigate the most relevant variables correlated to the sale price.
-  * You have to visualize these variables against the sale price, so you can summarize the insights.
+  2. You have to visualize these variables against the sale price, so you can summarize the insights.
+  * The work done to answer this business requiremnt acn be seen in the DataCollection and DataAnalysis jupyter notebooks.
+In this section of the Readme I shall publish the results and summerise the findings.

 ### Business Requirement 2:
-  * You may deliver an ML system that is capable of reliably predicting the summed sales price of the 4 inherited houses.
+  1. You may deliver an ML system that is capable of reliably predicting the summed sales price of the 4 inherited houses.
-  * You may use either conventional ML or Neural Networks to map the relationships between the features and the target.
+  2. You may use either conventional ML or Neural Networks to map the relationships between the features and the target.
-  * You may consider changing the ML task from Regression to Classification if you find a valid rationale for that.
+  3. You may consider changing the ML task from Regression to Classification if you find a valid rationale for that.
-  * In case you are modelling using conventional ML, with packages like scikit-learn for example, you may conduct an extensive hyperparameter optimization for a given algorithm.
-You can refer back to the Scikit-learn lesson, Unit Notebook 6: Cross-Validation Search Part 2.
-At the end of the notebook, you will find a list of hyperparameter options and values to start with, for the family of algorithms we covered in the course.
+  4. In case you are modelling using conventional ML, with packages like scikit-learn for example, you may conduct an extensive hyperparameter optimization for a given algorithm.
+  * The work done to answer this business requiremnt can be seen in the DataCleaning, FeatureEnginnering and the Model and Evaluation jupyter notebooks.
+In this section of the Readme I shall publish the results and summerise the findings.
 ___
 ## The Data
 ### Data Collection